 - FINALLY, CAN YOU LEAVE A CHILD TO PLAY WITH ISOTHERM INSULATION?
 YES, YOU CAN IT IS THAT SAFE.
 In fact, this is what makes Isotherm one of the best insulation for roofs.

 DISADVANTAGES OF ISOTHERM

-The Isotherm Ceiling insulation is not compressed packed.
+- The Isotherm Ceiling insulation is not compressed packed.
 So transporting stock to sites means a little more work.
-On the other hand, this give the insulation a far better recovery rate,
+On the other hand, this gives the insulation a far better recovery rate,

 DISADVANTAGES OF AEROLITE INSULATION

 - Aerolite being fibreglass has the itch factor and some consumers don't like this especially when they have to work in the roof space.
 In fact, we find that contractors working on the roof will move the Aerolite to work on whatever but not replace it again because of the itch.
 And I must be honest the itch can be a little uncomfortable but a hot bath or shower will reduce this in no time.

 - The Aerolite dust in homes with downlights can sometimes affect people with allergies.

 - Aerolite must be cut on site in the roof as we only have 1200mm rolls.